-We end this timeline with the arrival of our brand, Chill Boys, known for making performance boxers and briefs that are comfortable, cool, and embedded with fabric technology that makes them perfect for any kind of climate.
+We end this timeline with the arrival of our brand, Chill Boys, known for making performance boxers, bamboo boxers and bamboo boxer briefs that are comfortable, cool, and embedded with fabric technology that makes them perfect for any kind of climate.

 We salute all of the men of the past that experimented with less-than-comfortable underwear so we could comfort our goods in style today.

 Men’s underwear has come a long way from the loin cloth and the cod piece.
 Today, men have plenty of options when it comes to protecting the family jewels.
 From practical comfort to pure fashion statement, skivvies choices abound.